AI Overview Optimization: How to Get Pulled Into Google's AI Overviews

 After a year of watching which of our own and our clients' pages get cited, the pattern is consistent.
 None of it is a loophole; it is the quality bar Google has always rewarded, sharpened for extraction.

 1. Rank well in normal search first.
 Still the foundation, with a 2026 caveat.
-Ahrefs analyzed 4M AI Overview URLs and found that in mid-2025 about 76% of the cited pages already sat in the top 10.
-By March 2026 that had fallen to 38%, as query fan-out pulled in more sources from outside page one.
-A strong organic position still helps a lot (position 1 carried roughly a 53% chance of being cited), but it is no longer a gate.
+Ahrefs analyzed 4M AI Overview URLs and found that in mid-2025 about 76% of cited pages already sat in the top 10.
+By early 2026 that had fallen to 38%, as query fan-out pulled in more sources from outside page one.
+A strong organic position still helps a lot, but it is no longer a gate.
 Pages from positions 11 to 100 now take a real share.

 2. Lead with a clean, self-contained answer.
 Open each section with a direct answer to the question in its heading, then add detail.
 A tight 40-to-60-word answer near the top is far easier for a model to lift than the same fact buried in paragraph six.
 Studies of AI answers find a large share of what they cite comes from the first chunk of a page, so front-load.